micropsi-industries/micropsi-integration-sdk/README.md

 pip3 install .
 ```

-## Robot SDK
+## Python interfaces module
+In the `micropsi_integration_sdk` python module can be found abstract interfaces declaring the
-Abstract interfaces declaring the methods that must be implemented for successful control of each
-supported robot type.
+methods that must be implemented for successful control of each supported robot type.

+## Examples
+In the examples folder can be found toy examples of each robot implementation.
+These respond to the
+sandbox and dev server tools and simulate simple robot motion, but do not communicate with real
+hardware.
+They can be used as a starting point when developing a new robot implementation.

-## Mirai Sandbox
+## Mirai sandbox
-Stand alone tool to test the SDK-based Robot control implementation.
+Standalone tool to test the SDK-based Robot control implementation.
-- Moves the robot and verifies the implementation of methods described in Robot SDK.
+Moves the robot and verifies the implementation of methods described in Robot SDK.
 In particular
 the implementation of the high-frequency control loop.
-- The direction (x, y or z axis) and length of the test movement can be configured.
+The direction (x, y or z axis) and length of the test movement can be configured.

-### Running the Mirai Sandbox tool
 ```bash
 usage: mirai-sandbox [-h] [-m MODEL] [-sl SPEED_LINEAR] [-sa SPEED_ANGULAR]
                      [-d DIMENSION] [-l LENGTH] [-ip IP_ADDRESS]